 sTESTA network ensures critical information flow among national and European Administrations

-Following the necessary legal procedures, the European Commission has decided to extend for an additional two years its contract with Orange Business Services under which it manages the pan-European sTESTA (secured Trans European Services for Telematics between Administrations) network.
-With this renewal, Orange Business Services will continue to deliver a highly secure data network, ensuring the reliable exchange of critical information among a range of national and European Administrations within the European Union.
+Following the necessary legal procedures, the European Commission has decided to extend for an additional two years its contract with Orange Business under which it manages the pan-European sTESTA (secured Trans European Services for Telematics between Administrations) network.
+With this renewal, Orange Business will continue to deliver a highly secure data network, ensuring the reliable exchange of critical information among a range of national and European Administrations within the European Union.

-As a result of a call for tenders in 2006, Orange Business Services was awarded the contract to create the sTESTA network, a private MPLS-based IP network which now connects more than 250 sites in all EU member states, the European Free Trade Association states as well as candidate and potential candidate countries.
+As a result of a call for tenders in 2006, Orange Business was awarded the contract to create the sTESTA network, a private MPLS-based IP network which now connects more than 250 sites in all EU member states, the European Free Trade Association states as well as candidate and potential candidate countries.
 In addition to the network, Orange manages a central platform that includes a Web portal; secure, authenticated e-mail and File Transfer Protocol; and dedicated network monitoring, all backed by stringent service level agreements.

 Some key agencies or applications using the sTESTA network include: